Arsalan-M-H/f1-lap-time-prediction/README.md

 - Merged lap times with pit stop data to identify pit laps
 - Converted pit stop indicators into binary features
 - Converted time values from milliseconds to seconds
-- Filtered races from 2014 onwards to reflect modern F1 regulations
+- Filtered races from 2014 onwards to reflect the hybrid F1 era.
 - Removed wet races to reduce variability caused by extreme conditions
 - Removed outliers using the IQR method for:
   - Lap times